Glossary

 • Management

-• Other internal collaborators (employees, salaried staff, volunteers)
+• Other internal collaborators (employees, staff, volunteers)

 • Upstream external stakeholders (suppliers)